RRoggia/rroggia.github.io/engineer-diary/AWS/security-identity-and-compliance/identity-and-access-management.md

 - **Identity-based**: Identity-based policies grant permissions to an identity.
 - **Resource-based**: Inline policies attached to a resource.
 They grant permission to the principal that is specified in the policy.
 An example is Role Trust Policy.
+- **Service Control Policy**: Used by AWS Organizations to determine maximum permissions accounts, or organizational structures can have.

 ...